 If khaki green isn’t your color, don’t stress.
 We recommend light fabric and colors, as temperatures warm significantly during the day after cooler nights.
 Also pack long clothing as there are pesky creatures called tsetse flies.
 They don’t seem to care whether you have 99% deet on… they bite exposed skin.
 And they are more attracted to blue and other dark colors as tested out here.
 Tsetse flies are most active between 9 am and 1 pm, which are the times you’re going to be out looking for animals.
 That being said, Alex had a darker shirt and was never bitten by the tsetse flies.
 Also, if you are out around dusk or dawn, long clothing will also help prevent mosquito bites as the type of mosquitos that can transmit malaria are most active during those times.
 Alex really liked his convertible Colombia khaki pants ordered off Amazon.
 When temperatures are at their hottest, the pants can covert to shorts.

 Pack a hat that covers your face.
 This protects you from getting sunburn and insect bites on your head.
 Alternatively, buy a souvenir safari hat like Alex did!
 Alex purchased his hat right after we were picked up from a relaxing 1 night transit stay at The Researcher’s Rest in Arusha.
-Our guide with Caracal Safaris, Ben, went into a local restaurant to pick up our lunch boxes, and a couple of guys came by the safari jeep selling hats and artwork.
+Our safari guide went into a local restaurant to pick up our lunch boxes, and a couple of guys came by the safari jeep selling hats and artwork.
 Alex paid 20,000 shillings for this Ngorongoro Crater safari hat – equivalent to about $8.60 US (he decided not to bargain hard with that vendor).

 Before traveling for an African safari you’ll want to discuss your travels with your doctor.
 Generally, you’ll want to be sure you’re vaccinated for hepatitis A and B and you may want to consider a rabies vaccination as well (especially if you enjoy petting stray cats as Bell does).
 Check the CDC website to see what the Center for Disease Control recommends for the region you’re traveling in.
 For Tanzania, it is advised to take malaria tablets – but upon further research, we discovered that the risk was extremely low on the island of Zanzibar.
 As anti-malaria tablets, like malarone, can have some bad side effects, you may want to consider only taking them in the higher risk areas.
 In our case, the Tanzanian safari regions of Lake Manyara, Ngorongoro Crater and Tarangire National Parks are considered higher risk for malaria, as is the Serengeti National Park.
 The towns of Arusha and Moshi are considered low risk.
 Check this website to see the breakdown by region.